Back to the Basics; Ownership Matters

 This is because owners of objects have implicit WriteDACL and all read rights, regardless of what is or isn’t in said object’s DACL.
 This seems to be by design, as we shall see in our next 2 scenarios.

-On a sidenote, the AdminSDHolder doesn’t seem to change ownership of objects back to the default, in this case the builtin Administrators group.
+On a sidenote, the AdminSDHolder doesn’t seem to change ownership of the domain root back to the default, in this case the builtin Administrators group.
 This lab/range’s domain root was still owned by the fake admins group we used in a prior howto, although the AdminSDHolder had removed that lab project’s modifications to the DACL itself.
 This is interesting since that project was on testing out a theory for sneaky persistence via changing ownership of objects without changing their DACLs.

 The security aspect of this scenario should be obvious.
 Our Malicious Insider can now run secretsdump, grab everyone’s NTLM, start forging tickets, and can also feed everyone’s NTLM into crackstation.net, hashcat, john, etc and see if they get lucky.
 They will probably find at least a few passwords and given human nature these passwords may get them into third party systems like HR portals, the org’s bank account, etc.